Christopher Reeve: 1980s

 In March 1985, Reeve starred as Count Vronsky in the television film Anna Karenina, opposite Jacqueline Bisset.
 Reeve's daughter, Alexandra, also appeared in the film as his character's 10-month-old daughter, taking her first steps.
 It was for this film that Reeve learned to ride horses and decided to take up the sport seriously upon returning home.
 In April, Reeve hosted an episode of Saturday Night Live.
 He then returned to the stage, playing Tony in The Royal Family in Williamstown and the Count in a modern adaptation of The Marriage of Figaro on Broadway.
 Reeve also hosted the television documentary Dinosaur!, which was filmed at the American Museum of Natural History.
 It was one of the earliest prime-time specials on prehistoric life and won the Emmy Award for Outstanding Special Visual Effects.
 Also in 1985, DC Comics named Reeve as one of the honorees in the company's 50th-anniversary publication, Fifty Who Made DC Great, for his work on the Superman film series.

-In 1986, he was still struggling to find scripts he liked.
+In 1986, Reeve was still struggling to find scripts he liked.
 A script named Street Smart had been lying in his house for years, and after re-reading it, he took it to Cannon Films.
 They agreed to produce it on the condition that he play Superman in at least one more sequel for them.
 Reeve starred opposite Morgan Freeman, who was nominated for his first Academy Award for the film.
 It received excellent reviews but performed poorly at the box office, possibly because Cannon Films had failed to properly advertise it.
-Back in Williamstown, he began building a house and starred in Summer and Smoke alongside Laila Robins.
+Back in Williamstown, Reeve began building a house and starred in Summer and Smoke alongside Laila Robins.